Therapeutic Massage: Associate of Applied Science Degree

 As an integrative part of the learning process, the student will be required to complete an internship program.
-Requirements to enter the externship program include program coordinator approval.
-Upon successful completion of all course work, the graduate will be eligible to sit for the National Certification for Therapeutic Massage and Bodywork exam.
+Requirements to enter the internship program include program coordinator approval.

 National American University’s therapeutic massage program may or may not meet the licensing requirements of all states in the United States.